qtxtz/X-AnyLabeling-Server/docs/get_started.md

 > If you're new to X-AnyLabeling-Server, we recommend using **Option 2** to install all dependencies so you can run the demo models out of the box.
 If you only plan to deploy your own custom models without these examples, **Option 1** is sufficient.

 > [!NOTE]
-> If you want to run the `sam3` service stably, make sure you are using Python 3.12 or higher, PyTorch 2.7 or higher, and a CUDA-compatible GPU with CUDA 12.6 or higher.
+> If you want to run the `sam3` service stably, make sure you are using Python 3.12 or higher, PyTorch 2.7 or higher, and a CUDA-compatible GPU with CUDA 12.6 or higher.</br>
-> For `sam2`, you can directly install the `sam3` dependencies to build it.
+> For `sam2`, you can directly install the `sam3` dependencies to build it.</br>
+> For GLM and other API-based models, you can set the API key via environment variables (e.g., `ZHIPU_API_KEY`) in the terminal, or configure it in the model configuration file.
+Alternatively, you can deploy and integrate them using vLLM or SGLang.

 After installation, you can quickly start the service with the following command: